tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 6+:_ Yep, this is a demon—chained, beaten, and forged into armor.
 When an enemy engaged with you moves away (yes, even if it successfully disengages or pops free), its movement stops, it’s still engaged with you, and it takes 20 damage.

 **Quirk:** Enjoys bossing others about.

 ---

+#### Lavamail

+Heavy Armor Only

+When an enemy without fire resistance moves into engagement with you, it takes 10 fire damage.

+**Quirk:** Love of deep places.

+---